facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     To see the full list of short names for this index, see the index [source][emojione-index].

-`pymdownx.emoji.twemoji`
-:
+=== "Twemoji"
+    ```
+    pymdownx.emoji.twemoji
+    ```

     This function provides an index of the latest Twemoji supported emoji (at the time of release).
 The associated short names are currently borrowed from JoyPixels' index found in their @JoyPixels/emoji-toolkit repo.
 JoyPixels short name index is available under the MIT license and is used as Twemoji does not provide its own list of short names.

     There are a few emoji that are currently Twemoji specific, two of which are likely to always be as they are not part of the official emoji spec.
 The short names are listed below.

     ??? info "Twemoji Specific Emoji"
         Twemoji provides some non-standard emoji.
 We've made them available following the naming patterns that EmojiOne follows as we are using their short name index.

         The emoji are either some that only Twemoji supports, rarely supported by others, or emoji that have tone and/or gender modifiers that aren't supported in the Unicode specifications.
 We've also provided appropriate aliases for consistency with other like emoji.

         ```
         :pirate_flag: